 Help preserve the Olympics’ stunning alpine habitats for the native plants and animals that have made it their home for millennia.
-Please write to Olympic National Park and express your concerns to park planners.
-Urge them to develop a workable scientific approach that will remove non-native goats from the national park.
+Please comment on Olympic National Park’s Mountain Goat Management Plan .
+Support the preferred alternative (Alternative D), and urge planners to develop a final plan that will eliminate all non-native goats form the Olympics.

 Olympic National Park, 600 E Park Ave., Port Angeles, WA 98362-6757

 To review the Olympic National Park and WDFW PowerPoint program presented at the August public information meetings on the plan, click here.

 To view OPA’s scoping letter to Olympic National Park on the Mountain Goat Management Plan/EIS, click here.

 To view a brief history of mountain goat management at Olympic, click here.

 To review OPA’s 1995 detailed analysis of non-native mountain goats in the Olympics, click here.